ISISComputingGroup/ibex_developers_manual/Providing-Support.md

   1. My script won't load
     - (TODO: Fill in this whole section)
-  1. My script isn't behvaing in the way I expect it to
+  1. My script isn't behaving in the way I expect it to
     - This is a best efforts, and not everyone can provide the same level of support
     - Look at it with respect to basic coding standards and obvious race condition points
     - (TODO: Complete this section)